 I have handled traffic cases for more than 30 years.
-I cover Dinwiddie and Sussex Counties regularly and seldom go to any other traffic courts.
+I cover Dinwiddie County regularly and seldom go to any other traffic court.
 I personally handle my traffic cases.
 The Dinwiddie traffic court is once per week and I go virtually every time court is in session.
 The Judge calls and hears every case.
 When I am in court to handle my own cases, I listen to other cases to better learn what the Judge is willing or not willing to do in a given situation.
 In that way I can give you the best and most realistic advice about your case and what can be accomplished for you.
-I appear in Sussex traffic court about 40 times per year, with the same plan in mind.
-There are different Judges in these courts and different ground rules.

 The Consequences of a Traffic Ticket

 In Virginia speeding more than 20 miles per hour (mph) over the limit or any speed over 85 can be written as reckless driving, which is a misdemeanor.
 Avoiding a reckless driving conviction is the most frequent traffic court objective.
 A good driving record helps considerably.
 I can review your options with you over the telephone and formulate the best strategy for your case.